 The new regulation lists down 31 business classifications, all in service sector, that are required to present their investment plan in front of BKPM in order to receive principal license.
 Some of the common classifications listed are software development, ISP, multimedia, IT, consulting etc.

 It is crucial that the investor is well prepared for the presentation and knows what to present and how to answer the BKPM’s questions.
-Indosight will prepare and accompany you during the presentation.
+Emerhub will prepare and accompany you during the presentation.